oddgeeks/finetuned_gpt3_virtual_assistants/README.md

 # Finetuned GPT-3 Virtual Assistants

-"Finetuned GPT-3 Virtual Assistants" is an open-source project that enables the creation of virtual assistants for websites or applications using GPT-3.
+"Project that enables the creation of virtual assistants for websites or applications using GPT-3.
 The project includes a script for fine-tuning GPT-3 on a dataset, as well as a web interface for integrating the finetuned model into applications.
 By using this project, a virtual assistant with the ability to understand and respond to natural language queries can be created.

 ## Requirements